 The irrational debate over high-skilled immigration demonstrates the real cost of listening to ideological frauds like Trump and Malkin.
 But in this case, we can overcome their ravings to preserve and expand the H-1B program so that more people like Malkin’s father and Bjorn Billhardt can come to this country and renew the economic promise of our great nation.

-Rosario Marin was Treasurer of the United States under President George W. Bush, and currently serves as co-chair of the American Competitiveness Alliance, an organization dedicated to advancing 21st century immigration reform.
+Rosario Marin was Treasurer of the United States under President George W. Bush.